Trade Stock Indices

 Others just use a predetermined percentage of their total trading account balance.

-To set a stop loss order it is best to use one of the following methods:
+To set a stop loss order it's best to use one of the following methods:

-1. Percentage of indices trading account balance
+1. Percent of Indices trading account balance

-If a indices trader is willing to risk 2% of account balance then the indices trader determines how far he will set the order level based on the position size that he has bought or sold.
+If a indices trader is willing to risk 2% of account balance then the indices trader decides how far he will set the order level based on the position size that he has bought or sold.

 Example: